MythTV/ansible/Docker/buildbot.distros.md

 #!/usr/bin/env -S retext --preview # Try installing: retext

-### Distributions known to the buildbots and some tests.
+### Distributions known to the buildbots plus some tests.

 In the Status column, "Done" means that the Dockerfile instructions completed the following: